 Date of death: October 19, 1806

 A self-taught astronomer and farmer, and son of former slaves, Banneker is best known for his series of highly successful astronomical almanacs that predicted events such as solar eclipses, sunrises, and sunsets.
-Many passages also contained predictions of the weather and seasonal changes and medical remedies and advice on planting crops.
+Many passages also contained predictions of the weather, seasonal changes, medical remedies, and advice on planting crops.

-Banneker sent a copy of his first almanac to Thomas Jefferson (U.S. Secretary of State) along with other documents explaining his position on racial equality.
+Banneker sent a copy of his first almanac to Thomas Jefferson (U.S. Secretary of State) and other documents explaining his position on racial equality.

 9. Dr. James Edward Maceo West's inventions can be found in many electronic devices today